Classical and Quantum Mechanics via Lie algebras: Models, statistics, and measurements

 \chapter{Models, statistics, and measurements}

 In this chapter, we discuss the relation between models and reality.
+This topic is difficult and to some extent controversial since it touches on unresolved foundational issues about the meaning of probability and the interpretation of quantum mechanics.
 By necessity, the ratio between the number of words and the number of formulas is higher than in other chapters.
-Also, this topic is difficult and to some extent controversial since it touches on unresolved foundational issues about the meaning of probability and the interpretation of quantum mechanics.

 We discuss in more detail the relation between different thermal models constructed on the basis of the same Euclidean $*$-algebra by selecting different lists of extensive quantities.